mmena1/dotfiles/README.md

 - [`asdf`](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/asdf) - Adds integration with [asdf](https://asdf-vm.com/).
 - [`ssh-agent`](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/ssh-agent) - automatically starts ssh-agent to set up and load whichever credentials you want for ssh connections.
 - More are listed in [`.antigenrc`](./home/antigenrc) (it's hard to keep the list updated :weary:).

+### Custom Fish scripts

+- I included custom fish scripts by adapting from oh-my-zsh, like git and exa abbreviations.
+- Fish doesn't need plugins as zsh does.
+Just some personal touches :sunglasses:

+### Dotbot

+It uses [dotbot](https://github.com/anishathalye/dotbot) as a github submodule to manage dotfiles.
+What it basically does is to symlink the files from `home` and `config` directories into your `~` home folder and then run the bootstrap scripts to setup the system apps I personally use.

 ## Tip jar